aschenbrenera/pf2e_rules/PF2e/Conditions/Capability/Grabbed.md

 ## Gameplay Interaction

 - To end the condition, you may be able to attempt to [[Escape]] or [[Force Open]] your bonds.
+- Allows the creature applying this condition to you to attempt to [[Reposition]] you.